PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:12:30
+Last updated: 2024-04-02 18:13:03
-Random Quote: He who knows others is wise.
-He who knows himself is enlightened. - Laozi
+Random Quote: Life is divided into the horrible and the miserable. - Woody Allen